danielrcollins1/OED-Expanded/x-additional-material.md

 ### Unarmed Attacks

-When striking without a weapon (including strikes with just a gauntlet/brass knuckles), the character suffers a -4 to hit and deals 1 point of damage, plus half the Strength bonus, as a subdual attack.
+When striking without a weapon (including strikes with just a gauntlet/brass knuckles), the character suffers a -4 to hit and deals 1 point of damage, plus half the Strength bonus, as a subdual attack (Target unconcious at 0HP, crits = lethal damage).

 ### Fighter Feats (New)